 Table 6 has four columns.
 The outcome is the TomTom congestion measure defined as the extra time added by traffic on a basic car trip.
-In the first column, we show the there is a significant correlation between the number of procedures needed to change title and the congestion index.
-A one standard deviation increase in this variable (2.19 extra procedures) is associated with a 3.3 percent increase in congestion.
-In columns (2) and (3), we show our results using the logarithm of time to transfer property and the financial cost of transferring property.
-Neither of these variables are statistically significant at conventional levels, but both coefficients are positive and more than one standard error greater than zero.
-The coefficient on transfer time, for example, suggests that a 1 log point increase in transfer time is associated with a 1.7 percentage point increase in travel times, which is still economically meaningful.
-Finally, in the last regression, we show the results using the index of title transfer, which simple sums the z-scores of our three measures of barriers.
-The coefficient is .016.
-The standard deviation of this index measure is 2.14, which means that a one standard deviation increase in the difficulties of transferring title increases travel time by 3.4 percent.
+In the first column, we show the there is a significant correlation between the number of procedures needed to transfer property and the congestion index.
+In columns (2) and (3), we show that neither the logarithm of time to transfer property nor the financial cost of transferring property is statistically significant at conventional levels, but both coefficients are positive and more than one standard error greater than zero.
+Finally, in the last regression, we show the results using Transfer, which sums the z-scores of our three measures of barriers.
+Again, inefficient transfer is associated with increased travel time.